Ford Festiva: First generation (WA; 1986)

 The first generation Ford Festiva was designed by Mazda in Japan at the request of parent company Ford.
 The Mazda-designed and built three-door hatchback was launched in Japan in February 1986 under the name "Ford Festiva", with the 1.1 and 1.3-liter engines.

-Festiva utilized the front-wheel drive layout, and its mechanicals consisted of rack and pinion steering, independent front suspension with struts, coil springs and sway bar, and a torsion beam rear suspension.
+The Festiva used a front-wheel drive layout with rack and pinion steering, independent front suspension with struts, coil springs and sway bar, and a torsion beam rear suspension.
 The Festiva was facelifted in 1989, receiving a redesigned grille insert and tail lamp lenses.
 In Japan at launch, the Festiva three-door was offered in L, L Special, S, Ghia, and Canvas Top specification levels.
 Ford retailed the Japanese market Festiva via the Autorama dealership network.
 At the 1986 Tokyo Motor Show, the sporty GT and GT-X models were shown, with a unique twin-cam 1.3-liter engine (BJ).
-It has a special body kit and a prominent bonnet bulge, and went on sale on 1 December 1986.
+These were fitted with a special body kit and a prominent bonnet bulge, and went on sale on 1 December 1986.
 By then, the Festiva Cargo L (commercial version) had also been added to the lineup, in either a two- or a five-seat version.

 Beginning in 1989, Autorama also began selling left-hand drive, Korean-assembled five-door hatchbacks (and later the four-door sedan as well).
 The Hatchback was sold as the Ford Festiva 5, while the four-door sedan was called the Festiva β.
 Neither version sold particularly well in Japan.
 973 cars were brought in during 1989, with the aim of selling 2,000 the following year.
 Production of the Japanese market Ford Festiva ended in December 1992, with sales from stock continuing for another month.